RasmusEdgar/pmm_rep/README.md

 This script will create a multipart email report containing both a html and a 79 width column fixed text version.

 NOTE: The script is hardcoded to set begin date to the preceding monday.
-This should be easy to adjust yourself.
+This should be pretty straightforward to change to something else.

 ## Prerequisites